+Who Are We?
 We are Caprice Holdings Ltd and our sister brands are Troia (UK) Restaurants Ltd trading as: The Ivy Collection, The Ivy Asia, Harry’s Dolce Vita, Harry’s Bar James Street, Brasserie of Light and Birley Club Group.
 This privacy notice has been adopted by each of Caprice Holdings Ltd, Troia (UK) Restaurants Ltd and Birley Club Group (collectively “Restaurant Group”, “we”, “us, “our”).

 For all data protection enquiries for the Caprice Restaurants please contact: [email protected] We are committed to ensuring that your privacy is protected and understand the need for protection of all personal information provided by you to us.
 This privacy notice is to state what personal information we collect about you, why we collect it and what we do with it.
 If you have any questions about our privacy notice please do get in touch with us by using the details in the ‘How do you contact us’ section.

 Quick Guide To Contents

 What personal information do we collect about you?
 Types of personal information We collect and use many different kinds of personal information to provide our dining experiences and services.
 The personal information we may collect about you is listed below so you can see what we may know about you.